ilias404/SOC-Automation-Project/README.md

 ![shufflediagram](/screenshots/shufflediagram.png)

 ### Explanation
-1. A webhook integrated with Wazuh is triggered when a rule detects the execution of the mimikatz process.
+1. When Wazuh detects the execution of Mimikatz via a custom rule, it triggers a webhook that sends the alert to Shuffle.
 2. A regular expression (regex) extracts the SHA256 hash from the log sent by Wazuh.
 3. The extracted SHA256 hash is checked against VirusTotal to determine whether the file is known to be malicious.
 4. An alert is then created in TheHive, and an email notification is sent to the SOC analyst.